Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Conclusion

 \section{Conclusion}

-We presented the updated NimbRo avatar system, which won the ANA Avatar XPRIZE competition.
-Key improvements such as a new base design, a linear actuator to adjust the torso height, haptic perception, monitoring tools, failure tolerance, and robust wireless communication enabled this success.
+We presented the extended and updated NimbRo avatar system, which won the ANA Avatar XPRIZE finals.
+Key improvements, compared to the semifinals system~\cite{schwarz2021nimbro}, such as a new base design, a linear actuator to adjust the torso height, haptic perception, monitoring tools, failure tolerance, and robust wireless communication enabled this success.